-Ship Energy Efficient Management Plan (SEEMP): In line with current guidelines that have been established by IMO, each of our vessels has a vessel specific Energy Efficiency Management Plan.
+Ship Energy Efficiency Management Plan (SEEMP): In line with current guidelines that have been established by IMO, each of our vessels has a vessel specific Energy Efficiency Management Plan.
 This plan covers fuel consumption for propulsion, electricity generation and consumption and cargo operations.
 We are capturing and monitoring the data on a monthly basis so as to take appropriate corrective measures on a timely basis.
-Onboard performance monitoring systems will give a holistic approach to ship operations with the aim of reducing fuel consumption and emissions while achieving optimum vessel performance (Ref IMO-MEPC.1/683).
-We have already completed energy efficiency evaluation on our ships and are now in the process of implementing fuel efficiency measures.
-These include trim, speed reduction and weather routing.
+Onboard performance monitoring systems will give a holistic approach to ship operations with the aim of reducing fuel consumption and emissions while achieving optimum vessel performance (Ref IMO- MEPC.1/683).
+We have already completed energy efficiency evaluation on our ships and effectively implemented the fuel efficiency measures.
+These include trim optimisation, speed reduction and weather routing.
 These fuel efficiency measures will not only reduce our energy consumption but also benefit our customers through lower fuel cost, where applicable.
-The outcome of these initiatives will be published in our next report.
+On the basis of this initiative, all ships are now certified with International Energy Efficiency (IEE) Certificate.